Reconstruction of degeneracy region and power for parabolic equations and systems: Numerical results

 In the next test, we will numerically obtain a result in line with the theoretical results \ref{theorem-strongly-right} and \ref{theorem2-uniq-system-2}.
-Hence, we fix the initial data $u_{01}$ in $(0,a)$ and leave $a$ and the initial datum $u_{02}$ in $(a,1)$ as unknown, reconstructing them based on distributed measurements of the normal derivative at $x=1$.
+Hence, we fix the initial data $u_{01}$ in $(0,a)$ and leave $a$ and the initial datum $u_{02}$ in $(a,1)$ as unknown, reconstructing them based on distributed measurements at $x=1$.
+The reformulation of the inverse problem is now as follows: